Struggling to create a cost estimate for a construction project? Here are eight templates that can make the job easier!

 You can get this template for free using SmartSheet’s 30-day free trial for new users.

-Another SmartSheet template helps you organize the many bid items that make up the final bid amount, and then compare them between different contractors and the engineer’s estimate.
+Another SmartSheet template helps you organize the many bid items that make up the final bid amount and then compare them between different contractors and the engineer’s estimate.

 Many construction projects have hundreds of bid items, so it’s not uncommon to see errors when the amounts are added together manually.
-The bid tabulation template can verify the final bid amount is correct.
+This bid tabulation template can verify the final bid amount is correct.
 It also has a column for an engineer’s estimate to compare to the budgeted amount.

-When you’re working with a client, it’s important to inform them of these costs so that they understand everything that goes into a project and aren’t surprised when they get the bill.
+When you’re working with a client, it’s important to inform them of these costs so they understand everything that goes into a project and aren’t surprised when they get the bill.